 - 1 medium onion , diced

-- 5 cups vegetable broth , low sodium
+- 5 cups vegetable broth , reduced sodium

 - 1 bay leaf

-In a large soup pot, heat oil & butter over medium heat.
-Add onion and sauté until translucent, about 3-4 minutes.
-Add carrots, garlic and ginger, sauté about 6-7 minutes, until carrots are tender.
-Add cumin, cardamom & cinnamon, cook 1-2 minutes more.
+- In a large pot, heat oil over medium heat.
+Add onion and carrots, then sauté until softened, about 4-6 minutes.

-Pour in broth and add the squash, bay leaf, salt, and pepper.
-Turn heat up again to medium-high to simmer.
-Once simmering, turn heat back to medium and lightly simmer for about 8-10 minutes.
+- Pour in the broth and add the squash, bay leaf, salt, and pepper.
+Turn the heat up to get things moving, then turn heat back down to gently simmer for about 8-10 minutes (this will give the flavors time to mingle).
 Remove from heat.

-Remove bay leaf.
-Pour in about 1/2 the cashew cream (more if preferred) and save the rest for swirling on top.
-Using an immersion blender or regular blender, puree soup mixture until it has a smooth consistency.
-Season with more salt and pepper, if needed.
+- Remove the bay leaf and pour in the cashew cream.
+Using an immersion blender or regular blender, puree soup until it has a smooth consistency (if using a regular blender, you may need to work in batches).
+Taste and season with more salt and pepper if needed.